 As you go deeper into your own truth and reality, use discernment to determine when and where to share.
-Be careful in settings or relationships that foster criticism.
+Take care when you find yourself in settings or relationships that foster criticism.

-As you tune into your needs, and notice that some are consistently unmet, dig deeper into the underlying beliefs.
-By looking at the roots of those beliefs, you can begin to shift those that no longer serve you.
+By looking at the roots of those beliefs, you can begin to shift those which no longer serve you.

 The journey to wholeness is not an easy—emotional healing is both incremental and layered.

 Having a compass to navigate your way helps.
 The good news is that the compass lives inside and centers around your needs.
 Let your needs guide your way.